 Now here is another one of my favorite easy, tasty, healthy and economical dinners.
 WHEW!
 I love to make Pork Piccata.
 First of all, I get the big 8-9lb pork tenderloin from costco for about $20.
 Then, I cut it into thirds, use my handy-dandy food saver to vacuum pack it and freeze it for later use.
-Now with each third pork tenderloin (about 3lbs each), costing now $6.66, I cut into 8 half-inch pieces for my pork piccata.
+Now with each third pork loin roast (about 3lbs each), costing now $6.66, I cut into 8 half-inch pieces for my pork piccata.
 Now, the meat is costing approximately 83¢ per serving.
 And this is no small spec of meat, either.
 Now do you see what I’m talking about?!

 Now, don’t be intimidated when you hear the word “cutlet.”
 All you are doing is taking your 1/2-inch thick cut of meat, wrapping it with plastic wrap and whacking it with the flat side of your meat mallet.
 You don’t want to beat it to a second death, otherwise you are shredding your meat.
 You just want a nice flat piece of meat that’s evenly 1/4-inch thick.